BloomAPR: A Bloom's Taxonomy-based Framework for Assessing the Capabilities of LLM-Powered APR Solutions: Introduction

 \end{itemize}

-To address the above three challenges, we argue that rather than focusing solely on the difficult task of eliminating overlap between the benchmark and the LLM's training datasets, the research community should prioritize the development of innovative evaluation methodologies that can robustly assess LLM-powered SE solutions across diverse usage contexts.
-Hence, in this paper, we propose a novel evaluation framework that systematically assesses the capabilities of LLM-powered solutions by incorporating Bloom's Taxonomy~\cite{bloom1956, AndersonKrathwohl2001}.
-As shown in Figure~\ref{methodology}, Bloom's Taxonomy classifies cognitive abilities into six layers of increasing complexity, ranging from lower-order thinking skills that require basic cognitive processing (\texttt{Remember}, \texttt{Understand}, \texttt{Apply}) to higher-order thinking skills that require more advanced and deeper cognitive processing (\texttt{Analyze}, \texttt{Evaluate}, \texttt{Create}).
-Originally designed for educational settings, it has been widely adopted to structure learning objectives and design assessments.
-Integrating Bloom's Taxonomy into the evaluation framework enables fine-grained identification of specific competencies demonstrated by a solution and highlights areas for improvement~\cite{zhang2025UnseenHorizons, huber-niklaus-2025-llms}.
-Since our framework builds upon existing static benchmarks, the evaluation results are easily trackable and comparable, thereby ensuring consistency.
-To demonstrate the feasibility and effectiveness of our framework, we developed a research prototype, {\tool}, based on the well-known \defectj benchmark and evaluated it on two state-of-the-art (SOTA) LLM-powered Automated Program Repair (APR) solutions: ChatRepair~\cite{10.1145/3650212.3680323} and CigaR~\cite{hidvégi2024cigarcostefficientprogramrepair}.
-For each bug in the original benchmark, our framework generates multiple variations and synthesizes new versions to ensure robust evaluation.
-Our evaluation results show that both solutions are primarily limited to basic recall (solving $53.92\%$ to $82.71\%$ of issues at the \texttt{Remember} layer).
-They reach a higher plausible patch rate when dealing with the synthetic code structure ($88.94\%$ to $98.61\%$ for \texttt{Fix\_+} and \texttt{Fix\_A} at the \texttt{Understand} layer\yinghang{New modifications, the results are switched.}), and then their performance drops at the \texttt{Apply} layer under LLM-generated rephrasing-based renaming and hash-based renaming settings ($21.66\%$ to $50.69\%$), showing difficulty in handling semantic variations.
-They also have difficulty analyzing in similar but slightly different real-world contexts and applying the learned skills ($13.46\%$ to $41.34\%$ for \texttt{Fix\_+} and \texttt{Fix\_A} at the \texttt{Analyze} layer)\yinghang{Check the writing later}.
-The discrepancy between the \texttt{Analyze} layer and the lower layers highlights their weakness in handling large code contexts.
-The contributions of this paper are:
+To address the above three challenges, we argue that rather than focusing solely on the difficult task of eliminating overlap between the benchmark and the LLM's training datasets, the research community should prioritize the development of innovative evaluation methodologies that can robustly assess LLM-powered SE systems across diverse usage contexts.
+Hence, in this paper, we propose a novel evaluation framework, {\tool}, which systematically assesses the capabilities of LLM-powered systems by incorporating Bloom's Taxonomy~\cite{bloom1956, AndersonKrathwohl2001}.
+As shown in Figure~\ref{methodology}, Bloom's Taxonomy classifies cognitive abilities into six levels of increasing complexity, ranging from lower-order thinking skills that require basic cognitive processing (namely \texttt{Remember}, \texttt{Understand}, and \texttt{Apply}) to higher-order thinking skills that require more advanced and deeper cognitive processing (namely \texttt{Analyze}, \texttt{Evaluate}, and \texttt{Create}).
+As our current prototype focuses on benchmark adaptations that can be instantiated and evaluated concretely, this paper operationalizes the first four layers (\texttt{Remember}, \texttt{Understand}, \texttt{Apply}, and \texttt{Analyze}).